CollectionBuilder/cb-docs/docs/config/url.md

 # URL Variables

 This section of "_config.yml" is used to define the location where you will host the site on the live web.
-These values are **optional for GH users**!
+These values are **optional for GH/Sheets users when deploying on GitHub Pages**!

-Having `url` and `baseurl` configured correctly is essential for final deployment.
+Having `url` and `baseurl` configured correctly is essential for final deployment to get all your links and markup pointing to the right places.

 ### url:

 - `url` represents the url where the generated site will *eventually* reside on the web.
 It will be used to generate links when you build the site at the end of your customization process.
+Generally this matches your host domain or subdomain.
+The value should **not** end in a slash `/`.
-- Setting a `url` value is **optional for GH users** using default GitHub Pages hosting--the value will be commented out in the template's "_config.yml".
+- Setting a `url` value is **optional for GH/Sheets users** using default GitHub Pages hosting--the value will be commented out in the template's "_config.yml".
 When hosting on GitHub Pages, `url` will follow the pattern of `<your github user name>.github.io`
 ```yaml
 url: https://dcnb.github.io
 ```